Financial Aid Terms and Conditions

 THIS INFORMATION IS SUBJECT TO CHANGE

 YOUR AWARD is contingent upon the availability of funds and the accuracy of the information you provided to the U.S. Department of Education and Midlands Technical College (MTC).
 Your award may be adjusted without prior notice if new information is discovered.
 New information that may cause your award to be adjusted includes, but is not limited to, receipt of other forms of financial aid, conflicting documentation, failure to maintain Satisfactory Academic Progress, changes in your enrollment status or changes in federal and state regulations.
-Notification of any changes to your award will be sent to your MTC provided email account.
+Notification of any changes to your award will be sent to your MTC email account.
 You may be held financially responsible for any liability that occurs due to a change in your award.

 If there is some aspect of your financial situation that could affect our evaluation of your need, you should bring this to the attention of the Student Financial Services Office.
-Examples of these situations are significant reduction or loss of parent, student or spouse's income, loss of a taxed or untaxed income or benefit, or an unusual or unexpected expense not covered by another agency for paid medical care.
+Examples of these situations are a significant reduction or loss of parent, student or spouse's income, loss of a taxed or untaxed income or benefit, or an unusual or unexpected expense not covered by another agency for paid medical care.
 With proper documentation, we may consider certain unusual circumstances.
 The Student Financial Services Office insures the confidentiality of student records according to the Family Education Rights and Privacy Act (FERPA) of 1974 (known as the Buckley Amendment).
 Your family's financial information and the types and amounts of your aid are held in confidence.
 However, information may be released to other offices and agencies as needed to administer the financial aid programs.
 Scholarship donors and loan providers are an example of entities that may be given certain information from your financial aid file.